Sylv11/phonebook/README.md

 # Phonebook

-This application allows you to add contacts in a phonebook.
+This application allows you to add, update and delete contacts in a phonebook.

 ## Versions you should have